alkihis/omega-topology/src/components/omega-graph/readme.md

 ### `make3dGraph(data: CustomEvent<{ graph_base: D3GraphBase; }> | D3GraphBase) => Promise<void>`

-Construction d'un graphe, en utilisant ForceGraph3D.
+Make the graph, using ForceGraph3D.

-Capable de recevoir un *CustomEvent* doté une propriété *detail* contenant un objet, possédant une propriété *graph_base* de type `D3GraphBase` (type `MakeGraphEvent`).
+Able to receive a *CustomEvent* holding a *detail* property, containing a *graph_base* property of type `D3GraphBase` (type `MakeGraphEvent`).

-Il est possible de directement passer un object implémentant `D3GraphBase` à cette fonction, qui construira le graphe en conséquence.
+You can also just give a `D3GraphBase` complient object to this method.

 #### Returns